orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 The following are some schema-specific migration details that is good to keep in mind:

-* If in Neo4j there are no constraints or indices, the imported OrientDB database is schemaless.
+* If in Neo4j there are no constraints or indexes, and if we exclude the properties and indexes created for internal purposes (`Neo4jNodeID`, `Neo4jRelID`, `Neo4jLabelList` and corresponding indexes), the imported OrientDB database is schemaless.

 * If in Neo4j there are constraints or indexes, the imported OrientDB database is schema-hybrid (with some properties defined).
 In particular, for any constraint and index:

-	* The Neo4j property where the constraint or index is defined on, is determined
+	* The Neo4j property where the constraint or index is defined on, is determined.

-	* A corresponding property is created in OrientDB (hence the schema-hybrid mode)
+	* A corresponding property is created in OrientDB (hence the schema-hybrid mode).

 * If a Neo4j unique constraint is found, a corresponding unique index is created in OrientDB

+	* In case the creation of the unique index fails, a not unique index will be created.
+Note: this scenario can happen, by design, when migrating nodes that have multiple _Labels_, as they are imported into a single vertex `Class`).

-* If a Neo4j index is found, a corresponding (not unique) OrientDB index is created
+* If a Neo4j index is found, a corresponding (not unique) OrientDB index is created.

 ## Migration Log